 Thrive Architect Review – Why It Helps Convert Like A Pro

 Thrive Architect is a WordPress visual editor plugin by Thrive Themes.
-Formerly known as Thrive Content Builder, it had a major transformation and released during 2017.
-Since then, there's been a countless number of updates.
-Previously in this Thrive Architect Review, I listed the features I was impressed with as well as the ones I felt pretty indifferent with.
-Now Thrive Themes team takes the users' feedbacks very seriously and constantly improves their products.
-Especially Thrive Architect being their most popular plugin.
+Formerly known as Thrive Content Builder, it undertook a major overhaul and newly released in 2017.
+Since then, there have been updates after updates.
+Initially in my Thrive Architect Review, I listed the features I was initially impressed with as well as the ones I felt pretty indifferent with.
+Thrive team takes the users' feedbacks very seriously and constantly improves their products.
+Especially with Thrive Architect being their most popular plugin.
 Now this is my most up-to-date Thrive Architect review.

 If you've previously used Thrive Content Builder and wasn't 100% sure of the product, this time it will convince you with its super conversion-focused landing page templates as well as impressive features that no other WordPress users can have.

 What Is Thrive Architect?